 Pamala Buzick Kim is the Executive Director of FREE THE WORK, a nonprofit organization leading global companies to actively engage in equitable actions that bring opportunities to underrepresented talent behind the camera.
 Supported by a network of over 15,000 creators in 181 countries, FTW designs and implements winning strategies to help the world’s largest brands strategize their DEI (gender, ethnicity, orientation, military-veterans, and creators living with disabilities) milestones.
 Under Pamala’s leadership, we have supported partners such as P&G, Verizon, and Amazon Studios in their diversity goals.
 Prior to this, Pamala consulted for several successful creative tech marketplaces and owned her own commercial production talent agency.
 Pamala is also a partner at the producer network, poolhouse.

-Actress and Playwright
+Actress and Screenwriter

 Award-winning Poet, Nonfiction Writer, and Acclaimed Editor

 Meghan O’Rourke is an award-winning poet, nonfiction writer, and acclaimed editor, is the author of the poetry collections Sun In Days, Once, and Halflife, as well as the memoirs The Invisible Kingdom and The Long Goodbye.
 The recipient of a Guggenheim Fellowship, a Lannan Literary Fellowship, two Pushcart Prizes, and the inaugural May Sarton Poetry Prize, among her many other awards, O’Rourke writes for The New Yorker, The Atlantic Monthly, and is the editor of The Yale Review.
 O’Rourke resides in Brooklyn, where she grew up, and Marfa, TX.